How To Rewire Your Brain For Wealth

 For some, it’s the root of all evil and for others, wealth can be about liberation for all.

-I prefer the latter of the two sides.
-I don’t believe wealth is the cause of evil.
+I prefer the latter of the two sides in that I don’t believe wealth is the cause of evil.
 I believe poor education about wealth plays a huge part which often leads to the belief that it can be evil.

 Capital as such is not evil; it is wrong use of it that is evil.
 Capital in some form or other will always be needed. – Gandhi